 Figure 15.8 A user, application, or service can request a new certificate from a key vault.
-A certificate signing request (CSR) is sent by the key vault to a certificate authority (CA).
-This could be an external third-party CA or a trusted internal CA. Azure Key Vault can also act as its own CA to generate self-signed certificates.
-The CA then issues a signed X.509 certificate, which is stored in the key vault.
+A certificate signing request (CSR) is sent by the key vault to an external third-party CA or a trusted internal CA. Azure Key Vault can also act as its own CA to generate self-signed certificates.
+Then the CA issues a signed X.509 certificate, which is stored in the key vault.
 Finally, the key vault returns the certificate to the original requestor.

-In production use, you should always use a trusted CA to issue your certificates.
-For internal use, you can issue self-signed certificates that you create yourself.
-These self-signed certificates aren't trusted by other services and applications, so they typically generate a warning, but self-signed certificates let you quickly get up and running and make sure your code works as expected with encrypted traffic.
+self-signed certificates aren't trusted by other services and applications, so they typically generate a warning, but self-signed certificates let you get up and running quickly and make sure your code works as expected with encrypted traffic.

 Azure Key Vault can generate self-signed certificates for you.
 Under the hood, Key Vault acts as its own CA to request, issue, and then store certificates.
 Let's use this ability to generate a self-signed certificate and see how to easily inject it into a VM.
-The certificate is then used for a basic web server to show you how to quickly enable SSL to secure your web traffic.
+Then the certificate is used for a basic web server to show you how to quickly enable SSL to secure your web traffic.

-To create and inject a certificate into a VM, complete the following steps.
+To create and inject a certificate into a VM, complete the following steps: